johnathanvman/F6/index.md

 				Entrys.push("She's  too big for me to eat now, I need to find a way to increase my appetite...")
 			}else if(unit(s[2]).willing){//EAGER
 				if(unit(s[2]).Tags[0] == "Bunnygirl" || unit(s[2]).Tags[0] == "Catgirl" || unit(s[2]).Tags[0] == "Foxgirl" || unit(s[2]).Tags[0] == "Wolfgirl" || unit(s[2]).Tags[0] == "Froggirl"){
-					if(travel-unit(s[2]).travel > 0){//50
+					if(travel-unit(s[2]).travel > 20){//50
 					//---LONG - MAKE AN INDOORS/OUTDOORS VERSION(Bed/Table/Couch)
 						//Entrys.push("I tell SUB I need to have her!
 She asks if I'm going to fuck her, or eat her.
 I answer by swallowing her feet, and work my way up her body.
 She watches the whole way down while fingering herself.
 She kisses my nose before finishing her descent.
 I feel my belly jiggle as she cums!") s[11] = choose(["TailUp","HeadUp"])
 						s[12] = choose(["WaistCum","ChestCum","Dialog"])
 						Entry = choose([
-							choose(["I tell SUB I need to have her!","I call SUB over to me for some fun."])+ choose([" She asks if I'm going to fuck her, or eat her."," She asks if I'm looking for some action, or some lunch."," She asks if this is the day I eat her."," She asks if I'm hungry or horny."])+ choose([" I lick my lips"," My gut grumbles in response"," I rub my belly"," I look down at my gut"])+ choose([", and she blushes.",", and she cocks her eyebrow.",", and she smirks.",", and she nods eagerly.",", and she playfully punches my shoulder."])
+							choose(["I tell SUB I need to have her!","I call SUB over to me for some fun."])+ choose([" She asks if I'm going to fuck her, or eat her."," She asks if I'm looking for some action, or some lunch."," She asks if this is the day I eat her."," She asks if she's on the menu today."," She asks if I'm hungry or horny."," She asks what I have in mind."])+ choose([" I lick my lips"," My gut grumbles in response"," I rub my belly"," I look down at my gut"])+ choose([", and she blushes.",", and she cocks her eyebrow.",", and she smirks.",", and she nods eagerly.",", and she playfully punches my shoulder.",".
+She bites her lip and nods.",".
+She grins and tells me to go ahead.",".
+She smiles and tells me she's been waiting.",", and she pulls me into a kiss.
+As we break away, she whispers that she's all mine."])
 							,
-							choose([" I pull SUB into a hug."," I walk up and embrace SUB."])+ choose([" She hugs back"," She holds me tightly"])+ choose([" as I nibble on her neck."," as I lick her neck."," as I give her a trail of kisses along her jaw."," as I give her a trail of kisses across her forhead."])+ choose([" I whisper"," I whisper into her ear"," Under my breath, I tell her"])+ choose([" that I'm going to eat her"," that she's good enough to eat"," that I'm craving some SUBRACE"," that I'm hungry"," that I've been dying for some SUBRACE"," that I need her inside me"])+ choose([".",choose([", and she blushes.",", and she cocks her eyebrow.",", and she smirks.",", and she nods eagerly.",", and she playfully punches my shoulder.",".
+							choose([" I pull SUB into a hug."," I walk up and embrace SUB."])+ choose([" She hugs back"," She holds me tightly"])+ choose([" as I nibble on her neck."," as I lick her neck."," as I give her a trail of kisses along her jaw."," as I give her a trail of kisses across her forhead."])+ choose([" I whisper"," I whisper into her ear"," Under my breath, I tell her"])+ choose([" that I'm going to eat her"," that she's good enough to eat"," that I'm craving some SUBRACE"," that I'm hungry"," that I've been dying for some SUBRACE"," that I need her inside me"])+ choose([".",choose([", and she blushes.",", and she cocks her eyebrow.",", and she smirks.",", and she nods eagerly.",".
+She playfully punches my shoulder, but looks eager to be eaten.",".
 She bites her lip and nods.",".
 She grins and tells me to go ahead.",".
 She smiles and tells me she's been waiting.",".
 She pulls me into a kiss.
 As we break away, she whispers back that she's all mine."])])
 							,
 							choose(["I start nibbling on SUB's neck.
-Her eyes grow wide when she realizes what I want.","I walk up to SUB while licking my lips.
+A shiver runs up her spine when I start to drool.","I start nibbling on SUB's neck.
+Her back stiffens when she realizes what I want.","I walk up to SUB while licking my lips.
 Her eyes grow wide when she notices.","I walk up to SUB while rubbing my belly.
 It grumbles, and she gives me a nod.","I start licking SUB's neck.
 Her knees grow weak when my stomach grumbles."])
 							//choose([", but before I can say anything"]) ])
 						if(s[11] == "TailUp"){